ManLykArham/Binary-Tree-Traversal-and-Manipulation/README.md

-# Binary-Tree-Traversal-and-Manipulation
+# 🌳 Binary-Tree-Traversal-and-Manipulation

+## 🚀 Project Overview and Learning Outcomes

-This project focuses on implementing and manipulating a Binary Search Tree (BST) in C#.
-It includes core functionalities such as node insertion, tree traversal (in-order, pre-order, and post-order), and height calculation.
-The project allows users to interact with the tree via a console-based interface, providing a hands-on understanding of how binary trees work.
-The main goals are to demonstrate efficient data organization, retrieval, and understanding of recursion through tree traversal methods.
+In this project, I implemented a **Binary Search Tree (BST)** using C#.
+The project includes key functionalities like **node insertion**, various **tree traversal methods** (in-order, pre-order, post-order), and **height calculation**.
+Users can interact with the tree through a console-based interface, making it easy to see how the binary tree works behind the scenes. 🎮

+---

+### 🎯 Achievements

+This project gave me the opportunity to dive deep into **recursion** and the workings of **binary trees**—fundamental concepts in computer science.
+By implementing tree traversal algorithms and optimising tree operations, I sharpened my understanding of how to efficiently **organise** and **retrieve data**.
+This project particularly enhanced my skills in solving complex problems using structured approaches like **recursive functions**. 🔄

+---

+### ✨ Overall

+Working on this Binary Search Tree was a milestone in translating abstract theoretical concepts into real-world applications.
+I gained insight into how binary trees lay the groundwork for many important algorithms, and how **recursion** simplifies otherwise complex operations.
+This project not only helped me improve my **algorithm design** skills, but also allowed me to understand the broader implications of **data structure management** in software development. 💻

+---

-## Instructions:
+## 🛠️ Instructions

-### Insert Words into the Tree:
+1. **🌱 Insert Words into the Tree:**
    Input words to add them to the binary search tree.

-### Tree Traversal:
+2. **🔍 Tree Traversal:**

-Select in-order, pre-order, or post-order traversal to display the tree.
+   Choose between in-order, pre-order, or post-order traversal to display the tree’s elements.

-### Check Tree Height:
+3. **📏 Check Tree Height:**

-Display the height of the tree.
+   Get the height of the tree based on its structure.

+---

-### Example:
+### 📊 Example

-Insert words:
+**Insert words:**
-"apple", "banana", "cherry".
+`"apple", "banana", "cherry"`

-Perform in-order traversal.
+**Perform in-order traversal:**

-### Expected output:

-"apple, banana, cherry".
+`Expected Output: "apple, banana, cherry"`